 Use basestrap command to install a base set of packages into the newly mounted root

-# basestrap /mnt base linux53 dhcpcd networkmanager grub mkinitcpio efibootmgr vi nano sudo links
+# basestrap /mnt base $LINUX dhcpcd networkmanager grub mkinitcpio efibootmgr vi nano sudo links

 7. Base configuration

 Next thing is to configure the system in a chrooted environment.
-The tasks to be performed creating the necessary configurations for your system.
+The tasks to be performed creating the necessary configurations for you new system.
 We will use bash as shell.